Grades, Evaluations, and Credit

 Plagiarism in any form is not tolerated.

-Evaluations and Statements of Completion are typically mailed out by early October.
+Evaluations and Statements of Completion are typically issued by late October.

 Plagiarism, whether intentional or unintentional, will result in dismissal from the program.
 Students who are unsure about the proper presentation of their work should consult their course instructor.